festusmwambu/Feshesblog-FlaskAPI/README.md

 Follow and unfollow users
 Feed with posts from followed users
 Pagination
-Option to disable authentication during development
+Option to disable authentication during development.

+Feshesblog-FlaskAPI is developed on `Python-Flask` as the backend programming language, `elasticsearch` as a full-text search-engine , `PostgreSQL` as a relational database and `unittest` for writing and running tests for Python source code.

 ## Deploy to Heroku